terminal-bench

 First, make sure you have set the correct API keys for the models you want to use.
 Refer to LiteLLM to see which key corresponds to the model you want to use.

-The Terminal-Bench CLI can run many different benchmarks and versions of benchmarks.
-For example, to run the terminal-bench-core-v0.1.0 dataset (corresponding to the leaderboard) with the Terminus agent and Claude Sonnet 4:
+For example, to run the latest, pre-release terminal-bench-core dataset with the Terminus agent and Claude Sonnet 4:

 tb run \